 However, that nauseous feeling is neither a sign of increasing strength nor is it an accurate indicator of how much effort is being put out.
 As a coach, your role is to minimize client risk while pushing your client within their abilities.
 If a client reaches the point of nausea they might not be working within their abilities and it is important to stop and reassess the program.

 (NOTE: Mastering the art of programming for all three energy systems is an essential tool for fitness coaches.
-The industry’s leading educator, James FitzGerald, has developed a 3-hour course on just that: Programming for the AirBike.
+The industry’s leading educator, James FitzGerald, has developed a course on just that: Programming: AirBike.
 Sign up today and take your coaching career to the next level.)

 In the realm of functional fitness, the most often misused piece of equipment is the AirBike.
 Stories of clients puking after intense sprints on the AirBike is only a google search away.
 Why is this commonplace with this particular piece of equipment?
 In part, both the client and the coach are to blame.
 The client may be unused to working with the AriBike and the coach may be unfamiliar with how the AirBike impacts their client’s central nervous system and various energy systems.